project-greenheart/Project-Greenheart/Section -- Leveling.md

 There's no level cap, which also implies unlimited amount of attribute points.

-TODO: Talk about leveling in issues.
+TODO: Talk about leveling in `issues`.